Mac's Home Page

 I asked friend Rex Weyler to speak at the First Unitarian Church of Victoria, based on his research concerning the unique contributions of Jesus and Mary to religious values and concern for social justice.

-I have retired from cataloguing, but continued as a Director of Special Libraries Cataloguing, a cataloguing outsource service formerly operated on our mountain by sons Mark and Matthew, and me.
+I retired from cataloguing, but continued as a Director of Special Libraries Cataloguing, a cataloguing outsource service formerly operated on our mountain by sons Mark and Matthew, and me.
 One or two cataloguers work on site, while others work at a distance, serving special libraries, including law firms.

 I was asked to give my life "odyssey" for the May 2010 gathering of Canadian Unitarian ministers in Victoria.